Focus on you

 Coverage options you can enroll in for your dependents

 To get optional life coverage for your spouse/domestic partner or your child(ren), you must elect optional life coverage for yourself.
 In certain situations, you must submit evidence of insurability (EOI), which is proof of good health, before optional life insurance coverage begins.
-Coverage requiring EOI becomes effective only after the insurer, Securian Life, approves it.
+Coverage requiring EOI becomes effective only after the insurer, Securian Life, approves it. *An hourly associate's salary is determined by your hourly rate and scheduled hours.

 Rates are age- and salary-based and available during enrollment.